HenkKalkwater/fitmetersync/README.md

 # Contributing
 If you have a Wii Fit Meter and a 3DS (or another way to read data from the fit meter), could you create an Issue with the only issue template right now?

+Suggestions about the protocol are welcome, as well as pull requests as long as they are somehow relevant to the roadmap or

 # Requirements
 * A 3DS
 * A Wii U Fit Meter

 # Roadmap

+## Before v0.1 <-- We are here
+* Document parts of the protocol

 ## v0.1
 * Read the steps from the Fit Meter